 Above.
 Color power Doppler of the aortic arch with the fetal heart superior vessels demonstrated.

 The ductus arteriosus brings well oxygenated blood from the main pulmonary artery to the descending aorta, and normally closes after birth.
-The continuity of this vascular connection during fetal life is the ductal arch which is flat, uniform and slightly larger than the aorta.
+The continuity of this vascular connection during fetal life is the ductal arch which is flat, uniform, and slightly larger than the aorta.

 Above.
-The approximate components of the sagittal view of the ductal arch are: right ventricle, main pulmonary artery (PA), ductus arteriosus (DA), descending aorta (DA).
+The approximate components of the sagittal view of the ductal arch are: right ventricle, main pulmonary artery (PA), ductus arteriosus (DA), and descending aorta (DA).
 The shape of the fetal ductal arch is often compared to a “hockey stick.”

 Above.
 An additional view of the ductal arch demonstrating the major vascular components.